pranav182/web-app_flask_image_classification/README.md

-# Creating a web-app for Image Classificatiopn using Flask.
+# Creating a web-app for Image Classification using Flask.

 This project was a part of **Machine Learning Specialization with TF2** by [**CLOUDXLAB**](http://cloudxlab.com/).
 This project mainly aims to show how to develop a web app using Flask for Image Classification with Pre-trained Keras model.
 We already know how to use a pre-trained model for Image classification.